-There is a Muslim revolutionary straight out of an Amol Palekar film who falls in love with a Hindu journalist, after working on a protest together.
-There is a recently married girl who has come from a poor family into a rich one and hence faces humiliation from other women in her new family, looks straight out of Ekta Kapoor serials.
-There is a young widow who wants to live life fully and comes from a village to a city to work in a call centre, somewhere showing the change that women in this country are going through by working towards gaining and maintaining their independence.
+There is a Muslim revolutionary straight out of an Amol Palekar film.
+Who falls in love with a Hindu journalist, after working on a protest together.
+There is a recently married girl who has come from a poor family into a rich one.
+And hence faces humiliation from other women in her new family, looks straight out of Ekta Kapoor serials.
+There is a young widow who wants to live life fully.
+And comes from a village to a city to work in a call center.
+Somewhere showing the change that women in this country are going through by working towards gaining and maintaining their independence.
 There is an old farmer in a remote village, who has a tough life, that is dependent on rains year after year.
-Then there are few characters in the supporting caste.
+Then there are few characters in the supporting cast.

 It looks like the author has picked up unrelated people and stories and tried to loosely hold them together and create a story.
-I could not gather if there is a message in the book, is there something that the story is trying to say, an issue that is being highlighted, a thought that author wants to share or an emotion that must be expressed.
+I could not gather if there is a message in the book.
+Is there something that the story is trying to say, an issue that is being highlighted, a thought that author wants to share or an emotion that must be expressed.
 It is just a documentation of lives of a few people as it happens on an everyday basis.
-The agonies that you go through everyday, the rituals that you do mechanically, the cautions that you take while dealing with people around you, and all the things that make our day to day life is what is there in all the 300 pages of this book.
-It is about people you meet every day at the corner of your street, at your office and chit chat that you share with them.
+The agonies that you go through every day, the rituals that you do mechanically.
+The cautions that you take while dealing with people around you.
+And all the things that make our day to day life is what is there in all the 300 pages of this book The Many Conditions of Love.

-After reading the book I found out that it is a sequel of his earlier book “Marriage bureau for the rich people”.
+After reading the book The Many Conditions of Love I found out that it is a sequel of his earlier book “Marriage bureau for the rich people”.
 Looks like, this sequel has few more sequels lined up as the story abruptly ends.
-If the author plans to write a series, I think he can pick up one story or one issue to focus on in every book, so that someone who reads just one book also gets something concrete to read.
+If the author plans to write a series, I think he can pick up one story or one issue to focus on in every book.
+So that someone who reads just one book also gets something concrete to read.

 A quick and easy Sunday afternoon read.